daniel-beet/acme.sh.wiki-clone/Usage-on-Tomato-routers.md

 ### Installing
 Format a USB HDD or flash drive as ext4 (or ext2 if you don't need journaling) and name the partition as you wish.
-For this example I named my partition "flash", so Tomato auto-mounts it to `/tmp/mnt/flash`. **Don't forget to change every path mentioned in this guide to match the name you choose.**
+For this guide the partition was named "flash", so Tomato auto-mounts it to `/tmp/mnt/flash`. **Don't forget to change every path mentioned in this guide to match the name you choose.**

 You could use Tomato's [JFFS partition](http://tomatousb.org/doc:jffs) instead of an external drive, but firmware upgrades need JFFS disabled, so it's rather inconvenient.